percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

 Automatic Fail-over
 -------------------

-ProxySQL will automatically detect if any of the nodes is not available or not synced with the cluster.
+ProxySQL will automatically detect if a node is not available or not synced with the cluster.

-You can check the status of the nodes by running:
+You can check the status of all available nodes by running:

 .. code-block:: mysql